"So Gay So What" Campaign

 Aaron would make the case for the need to address HIV/AIDS policy in America when he keynoted the international HIV/AIDS conference SMILE, in 2014 in Amsterdam, Netherlands and another in Paris, France for World AIDS Day 2014.

 Aaron is currently writing his first book, Becoming Positive: A Teenage HIV Story in the Eyes of Mother & Son, which is written by both Aaron Darr and his mother Tammie Boord.
 Both describe their experiences associated with this disease; in particular Tammie’s thoughts on learning her 17 year old child contracted HIV and learned of his diagnosis just two days before Christmas of 2008 while he was still in high school.
-The book explores Aaron's Baptist faith, homosexuality, health, and ultimately the choices that led him to contracting HIV/AIDS.
-The book will be available on Amazon in the Fall of 2019.
+The book explores Aaron's Baptist faith, homosexuality, health, and the choices that ultimately led him to contracting HIV/AIDS.
+The book will be available on Amazon in the Summer of 2020.

 World AIDS Day 2014: Paris, France